 Is a no down payment mortgage a good idea?

-Since most home buyers purchase a house with a down payment that’s lower than 20%, is there any reason to aim for a 20% down payment?
+Is there any reason to aim for 20% down when most home buyers buy with a down payment less than 20%?
 If you can afford it, yes, the 20% rule is still a wise choice.

 - Less favorable rates: If you pay less than 20%, lenders will probably see you as a risky investment.
 And they will take this into consideration when calculating your mortgage rates.
 In general, you can expect to pay a higher interest rate if you put down a smaller down payment.